-We showed how these sequential decision algorithms can be applied in adaptive routing for packet switched networks to ensure increased QoS.
+We showed how these sequential decision algorithms can be applied in adaptive routing for packet switched networks to ensure increased quality of service.
 Different scenarios were investigated on how much information is available to the routing algorithm.
 In practice, applicability of these algorithms depend on how much prior (statistical) information is available about the traffic over the network.
 Expert algorithms are the most useful when the goal is to design routing algorithms that perform well even for rare, unexpected behaviors of the network.
-For example, they are particularly well suited for routing in ad hoc networks (usually having highly varying topology), or in certain secure networks that have to be able to handle dynamic denial of service attacks (see, e.g. Awerbuch et al. [32]).